rdeabreu/calico-aks-hands-on/README.md

 kubectl apply -f manifests/deployments/yaobank.yaml
 ```

-As you should have seen, the application deployment has been prevented by the admission controller, as they do not satisfy the criteria applied as they contain some CVEs which need to be addressed.
+As you should have seen, the application deployment has been prevented by the admission controller, as they do not satisfy the criteria applied because they contain some CVEs which need to be addressed.

 ## About Global ThreatFeeds